Leadership and the One Minute Manager…

 You have to be likable.
 You have to be someone worth following.
 You have to be an effective leader to succeed.
 Also, you must realize that everyone on your team is different.
 They represent different personalities, religions, backgrounds, values, experiences, etc. The more people you can relate to the better.

-Favorite Quotes from the Book
+Favorite Quotes from “Leadership and the One Minute Manager”

 Here are a few quotes from the book that really resonated with me.
 Each quote is in bold and italics.
 After each quote I share my own thoughts on the subject.